Skip to main content

 Also known as: pencil grip

-The claw grip separates the trail hand from the lead hand on the putter, holding the handle more like a pencil against the palm than wrapped around it — a popular fix for excess trail-hand wrist action and the putting yips.
+The claw grip separates the trail hand from the lead hand on the putter, holding the handle more like a pencil against the palm than wrapped around it.
+This means a popular fix for excess trail-hand wrist action and the putting yips.

-The claw grip breaks the two hands apart on the putter handle: the lead hand grips conventionally, low on the handle, while the trail hand — rather than wrapping the fingers around the grip — presses the handle against the palm or between the thumb and forefinger, more like holding a pencil than gripping a club.
-Several variations exist (some players keep the trail-hand fingers loosely curled, others keep them fully extended down the shaft), but the shared goal is the same: minimize what the trail hand can do to the putter face.
+The claw grip breaks the two hands apart on the putter handle.
+This means the lead hand grips conventionally, low on the handle.
+At the same time, the trail hand.
+Instead of wrapping the fingers around the grip.
+This means presses the handle against the palm or between the thumb and forefinger, more like holding a pencil than gripping a club.
+Several variations exist (some players keep the trail-hand fingers loosely curled, others keep them fully extended down the shaft).
+But the shared goal is the same.
+This means minimize what the trail hand can do to the putter face.

-The claw grip became popular on professional tours as a fix for golfers whose trail hand had developed a habit of manipulating the putter face — flipping it closed, decelerating into impact, or introducing a small twitch under pressure, a pattern closely associated with the yips.
-By taking the trail hand's fingers off the handle in a conventional wrap, the claw makes it mechanically difficult for that hand to actively rotate the face, shifting stroke control much more to the lead arm and shoulders.
+The claw grip became popular on pro tours as a fix for golfers whose trail hand had developed a habit of manipulating the putter face.
+This means flipping it closed, decelerating into impact, or introducing a small twitch under pressure, a pattern closely associated with the yips.
+By taking the trail hand's fingers off the handle in a conventional wrap, the claw makes it mechanically difficult for that hand to actively rotate the face.
+This shifts stroke control much more to the lead arm and shoulders.

 Like cross-handed putting, the claw grip usually requires an adjustment period and a change in feel for distance control, since touch and feedback are different when the trail hand is no longer wrapped around the grip.
-It is not a style limited to golfers fighting the yips, however — some players adopt it simply because it produces a more stable face and steadier tempo for their particular stroke, independent of any underlying issue.
+It is not a style limited to golfers fighting the yips, however.
+This means some players adopt it simply.
+This is because it produces a more stable face and steadier tempo for their particular stroke, independent of any underlying issue.

-A player whose trail hand used to flip the putter face shut on short putts switches to a claw grip, and the face stays square at impact without any conscious effort.
+A player whose trail hand used to flip the putter face shut on short putts switches to a claw grip.
+The face stays square at impact without any conscious effort.

 Why it matters

-The claw grip is one of the most effective non-mechanical fixes for face instability caused by an overactive trail hand, and it is a legal, widely used tool rather than a last resort.
+The claw grip is one of the most effective non-mechanical fixes for face instability caused by an overactive trail hand.
+It is a legal, widely used tool rather than a last resort.

 How it shows up on video

-From a face-on video angle, the claw grip is clearly visible: the trail hand is not wrapped around the handle in the conventional way but instead presses the grip against the palm or holds it pencil-style, distinct from a standard or cross-handed grip.
+From a face-on video angle, the claw grip is clearly visible.
+This means the trail hand is not wrapped around the handle in the conventional way but instead presses the grip against the palm or holds it pencil-style, distinct from a standard or cross-handed grip.

 Common mistakes

-• Adopting the claw grip only after a bad putting round without practice time — like any grip change, it needs repetition before it can be trusted under pressure.
+• Adopting the claw grip only after a bad putting round without practice time.
+This means like any grip change, it needs repetition before it can be trusted under pressure.

-• Assuming the claw grip alone fixes a stroke path issue — it primarily quiets the trail hand and stabilizes the face; it does not correct an unrelated path or alignment problem.
+• Assuming the claw grip alone fixes a stroke path issue.
+This means it primarily quiets the trail hand and stabilizes the face.
+It does not correct an unrelated path or alignment problem.

 • Using excess grip pressure in the lead hand to compensate for the unfamiliar trail-hand feel, which can create new tension issues.